About Us

 DR. KEN D. COOPWOOD, SR.

-A 4-time CDO, “Dr. Coop” has earned national prominence as a transformative agent in higher education diversity administration.
+“Dr. Coop” has earned national prominence as a transformative agent in higher education administration.

 DR. SHIRLENE COOPWOOD,